fadion/aria/README.md

 ## Comments

-Nothing fancy in here!
-You can comment your code using both inline or block comments:
+Nothing ground breaking in here.
+You can write either single line or multi line comments:

 ```
 // an inline comment